 Graduate study in sociology focuses on the Doctor of Philosophy.
-Students are awarded the MA as they fulfill requirements for the PhD.
+Students are awarded the MA as they fulfill the requirements for the PhD.

 Learning Outcomes